 School breakfast and lunch are provided to students at no cost.
 Breakfast will be offered AFTER first hour and lunch will be offered mid-day.
-Students are welcome to bring sack lunches from home.
-However, power drinks (Monster, NOS, etc.) are not permitted.

 TELEPHONE

 Students are permitted to use their cell phones before school, after school and at lunch.
 The office phones are for emergencies only.